Showing posts with label Crémant de Bourgogne. Show all posts

 Chaource and its AOP

 While the recipe for this cheese dates to the Middle Ages, until sixty years or so ago, it was just considered an excellent local cheese but rarely seen outside the area.
 Then came travelers, industry, and better roads and cheese gourmets.
 With the increase in demand, the farmers organized to ensure that the cheese was only made to agreed high standards.
 Finally, in 1986 the cheese Chaource received its AOC grading.
-There are over four hundred registered cheeses in France, but less than 50 have the right to an AOC, now an AOP, label, and Chaource is one of those.
+There are over four hundred registered cheeses in France, but less than 70 have the right to an AOC; now, an AOP, label, and Chaource is one of those.
 For more about AOC and AOP grades and labels, click here.

 Chaource on French menus: